pfalcon/pycopy-lib/logging/README.rst

 Major differences to CPython logging:

-* No event propagation: events logged to a logger will not be passed to the handlers of higher level (ancestor) logger.
-In CPython this matches the behaviour achieved by setting ``Logger.propagate = False``.
+* Simplified event propagation, multilevel logger organization is not handled, currently there're just 2 levels: root logger and specific named loggers.
-* Filters are not supported
+* Filters are not supported.

 Requirements
 ------------